 What’s the weight difference between the Shimano Ultegra Di2 vs Shimano Dura-Ace Di2 vs the SRAM Red eTap?

-From the table above, you can see that the mechanical SRAM Red 22 is still lightest groupset.
+From the table above, you can see that the mechanical SRAM Red 22 is still the lightest groupset.

 But once you move into the electronic shifting territory, things get a little murky and there’s really no clear winner here.
 You’re probably looking at around 200g to 300g additional weight gain when moving from a mechanical groupset to an electronic groupset.